 First thing I must say when tipping your wedding professional team, please remember that it is not a mandatory expense.
-Gratuities should only be given to those wedding professionals who you felt have gone above and beyond their contracted duties.
-Small business owners should never be overlooked either since their businesses are often run by just one person.
+Gratuities should only be given to those wedding professionals who have gone above and beyond their contracted duties.
+Small business owners should never be overlooked since their businesses are often run by just one person.
 Before dishing out gratuity, double-check your contracts.
 Some professionals will include it in their contract, and I wouldn’t want you double tipping.
 Also, keep in mind that this is a guide.
 There really is no set number in what you should tip.
 You tip what you want, and trust me, any tip a vendor gets will be a surprise.

 Lastly, a review is the BEST tip you can give any vendor.
 So if you cannot tip monetarily, PLEASE remember to at least leave them a glowing review.